Wikia/app/docker/devbox/README.md

 ```
 ### Xdebug

-Xdebug extensions is enabled and configured to connect to port 9000 of the docker host.
+The Xdebug extension is enabled and configured to connect to port 9000 of the docker host.
 In order to use xdebug follow
 this article: https://wikia-inc.atlassian.net/wiki/spaces/EN/pages/35723807/Debugging+with+Xdebug+and+Charles.

 In a nutshell: